-To observe the daily Buddhist tradition of Tak Bat Alms Giving you’ll need a very early start, between 4:30 am and 5:00 am.
-This will give you time to find somewhere to wait for the orange-robed monks to leave their temples at 5:30 am.
+To observe the daily Buddhist tradition of Tak Bat Alms Giving you’ll need a very early start, between 4:30 am and 5 am.
+This will give you time to find somewhere to wait for the orange-robed monks to leave their temples at 5 am.
 They walk in barefoot silent meditation as they pass local Buddhists waiting outside their shops and homes.
-The locals place their Alms or offerings (traditionally a small ball of sticky rice) into each monks alms bowl.
+The locals place their Alms or offerings (traditionally a small ball of sticky rice) into each monk’s alms bowl.
 You can join the ceremony but I’d suggest unless it has some significance to you it may be better to simply observe.
 I did participate, but being non-religious I felt a little uncomfortable.
 In hindsight wished I’d watched from a distance.

 To learn more about the 49 officially recognised, diverse ethnic groups (and their subgroups) in Laos, a visit to the Traditional Arts and Ethnology Centre (TAEC) is a must.
-The centre aims to preserve, showcase and give insight to the traditional lifestyles and arts of the different ethnic groups.
+The centre aims to preserve, showcase and give insight into the traditional lifestyles and arts of the different ethnic groups.
 It houses impressive displays of artefacts from ethnic minorities, a cafe, a small library, and a fair-trade boutique shop selling high-quality Lao handicrafts.

 You’ll be ready for some lunch at this point so I’d suggest grabbing lunch in one of the small local eateries.
 We were hosted in a selection of these over the course of the forum and suggest trying some of the local dishes.
 My favourites were Laab – spicy meat salad, Or Lam – peppery meat and herby stew, Kaipen – crispy river weed with chilli and sesame seeds, and Luang Prabang Sausage.